skx/templer/README.md

 This allows you to place all your include-files in a single directory which is outside your web-root.

+> **TIP**: The advantage of choosing to use `read_file` over the native HTML::Template support is that with the former the output page will be automatically rebuilt if you modify the include file.

 Shell Command Execution